MrStarkEG/Mail_Filter/README.md

 # Mail_Filter
 A Python3 Script To Filter The (Combo | Mail) List.

-$$ Notice \n
+$$ Notice :
   When U Start The Script For A New Time You Just Need To Remove All The Text Files Containg Mails From The Last Filtering Process.

-$$How To Use
+$$How To Use :
   python3 filter.py [List.txt]